Troyanovsky/nano_chain/README.md

 NanoChain is a Python library designed to provide a suite of useful tools for text processing, vector indexing, and utilizing OpenAI's GPT-3.5-turbo model to perform various tasks.

 ## Features
-GPT-3.5-turbo API integration
+- GPT API Completion
-Summary buffer memory for conversation summarization Text file and PDF file loader
+- Summary buffer memory for conversation summarization
+- Text file and PDF file loader
-Text splitting for large texts
+- Text splitting for large texts
-Vector indexing using the ChromaDB library
+- Vector indexing using the ChromaDB library
-ReActAgent for performing tasks using available tools
+- ReActAgent for performing tasks using available tools

 ## Installation
 To install: